Is ArtsBuild a 501(c)(3) nonprofit organization?

 ArtsBuild provides Mission Support grants each year to eligible arts organizations in Chattanooga and Hamilton County.
 Grantees are selected through a competitive process, with a grant panel review and rating system.
 We currently fund grants to twenty Community Arts Partners.
 ArtsBuild also awards smaller grants through our Community Cultural Connections program on a rolling basis to a wide variety of organizations, nonprofits, and community groups for arts programs, classes, performances, events, and anyone wanting to use the arts to make a difference, build a stronger community, and unite people through the arts.

-ArtsBuild’s Board of Directors approves a budget each year which determines how much will be allocated through our grant-making programs.
-We establish grant panels made up of ArtsBuild Board members and graduates of the Holmberg Arts Leadership Institute to review potential grantees for annual Mission Support and ongoing Community Cultural Connections grants.
+ArtsBuild’s Board of Directors approves a budget each year which determines how much will be allocated through our annual grant-making programs.
+Grant review panels are made up of ArtsBuild Board members, Holmberg Arts Leadership Institute graduates, and volunteers from the community who represent a diverse range of expertise, community connections, and backgrounds.
+If you are interested in serving on a grant panel, please contact Melissa Astin at firstname.lastname@example.org.

 Please go to the online Grant Portal to review eligibility, guidelines and deadlines.
-If you have questions related to applying for a grant or our grant-making programs, contact Rodney Van Valkenburg.
+If you have questions related to applying for a grant or our grant-making programs, contact Melissa Astin at email@example.com.

 Is ArtsBuild involved in promoting arts education?